skirpichev/python-gmp/README.rst

 Warning on --disable-alloca configure option
 --------------------------------------------

-Most GMP packages enable using alloca() for temporary workspace allocation.
-This module can't prevent a crash in case of a stack overflow.
-To avoid this, you should compile the GMP library with '--disable-alloca' configure option to use rather the heap for all temporary allocations.
+You should use the GNU GMP library, compiled with the '--disable-alloca' configure option to prevent using alloca() for temporary workspace allocation (and use the heap instead), or this module can't prevent a crash in case of a stack overflow.

-Published on the PyPI binary wheels aren't affected by this issue.

 Warning on using mp_set_memory_functions()